IdaCy/circuit-detection-training/README.md

 # Training: Circuits in Neuronal Networks
 **CNNs, Language Models, and Attention Visualizations**

+Hands-On Practice repository supplement to the ARENA training (https://www.lesswrong.com/posts/LnHowHgmrMbWtpkxx/interpretability-with-sparse-autoencoders-colab-exercises).

-This repository demonstrates interpretability techniques for Convolutional Neural Networks (CNNs) and transformer-based Language Models (LMs).
+This repository lets you use interpretability techniques for Convolutional Neural Networks (CNNs) and transformer-based Language Models (LMs).
 It is designed to explore and explain **mechanistic interpretability** — understanding how and why neural models make certain predictions.

 ## Notebooks